endlessm/eos-flash-tools/README.md

     # sha256sum Wistron_Factory_Test.tar > Wistron_Factory_Test.tar.sha256
     ```

 - Finally, the files `Wistron_Factory_Test.tar` and `Wistron_Factory_Test.tar.sha256` should be copied into the root directory of a USB Drive.
-The image that is to be flashed should also be on this drive and should have a name that ends in `.gz` (e.g. `eos-eos2-i386-i386.150112-220042.Guatemala.img.gz`).